 Eskom’s application was further based on the fact that emissions at Kriel were “highly erratic, as a result of the unreliability of many of the plant components”, and threatened that load-shedding was the inevitable result if Kriel were required to comply with its emission limit.

-Eskom’s variation request was opposed by the CER acting on behalf of ELA, groundWork, the Vaal Environmental Justice Alliance and ten community groups.
+Eskom’s variation request was opposed by the CER acting on behalf of ELA, groundWork, the Vaal Environmental Justice Alliance (VEJA) and ten community groups.
 In submissions opposing the amendment, the CER argued, on behalf of its clients, that Eskom effectively wanted permission to operate with non-functional pollution control equipment and allow only partially controlled emissions.

 NDM refused Eskom’s request, pointing out that the emission limit was negotiated and agreed by both Eskom and the Department of Environmental Affairs (DEA).